 Token cannot be sold or swapped

-Some tokens are designed so they cannot be sold or swapped normally.
+Some tokens are designed so they can't be sold or swapped normally.
 This includes tokens sent to your wallet without permission that imitate legitimate assets, tokens with no real liquidity, or tokens with smart contract restrictions that prevent selling.

 Warning: Do not interact with links, websites, or claim instructions tied to unfamiliar tokens.
 Even if a token shows a value, that value may be misleading or spoofed.